 Tips for buyers in a seller’s market

-If you’re buying, don’t despair, while competition is strong at the moment there are some things you can do to strengthen your position…
+Competition is strong at the moment, but there are things you can do to strengthen your position…

 Get fee free mortgage advice from our partners at L&C. Use the online mortgage finder or speak to an advisor today.